slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/06-service-providers.md

 SlipStream.
 However the SlipStream bootstrap process does require a couple of things: the existance of `wget` on the machine and `python` v2.x (v2.6+).
-Any existing image for a cloud meeting those requirements can be used as a reference (or "base") image for SlipStream.
+Any existing image for a cloud meeting those requirements can be used as a native image for SlipStream™.

 Specifically for StratusLab, all of the standard images already have these dependencies.
 To create new images, the procedure is the